MicrosoftDocs/visualstudio-docs/docs/install/use-command-line-parameters-to-install-visual-studio.md

 ::: moniker-end

 >[!TIP]
->If you previously downloaded a bootstrapper file and want to verify its version, here's how.
+>If you previously downloaded a bootstrapper file and want to verify what version it is, here's how.
 In Windows, open File Explorer, right-click the bootstrapper file, choose **Properties**, choose the **Details** tab, and then view the **Product version** number.
 To match that number to a release of Visual Studio, see the [Visual Studio build numbers and release dates](visual-studio-build-numbers-and-release-dates.md) page.

 ## Command-line parameters